 ARTICLE IV BOARD OF DIRECTORS

-The Board of Directors shall consist of the immediate Past President, President, President Elect, Secretary-treasurer seven (7) Members-at-Large, and one (1) ex-officio member that may include a community representative.
+The Board of Directors shall consist of the immediate Past President, President, President Elect, Secretary-treasurer seven (7) Members-at-Large, and two (2) ex-officio members that may include an emeritus former board member and a community representative.
 Officers shall be elected at the time of the members’ business meeting by a majority vote of active members present and voting or via a majority of those voting by electronic vote.
 Terms span between three consecutive members’ business meetings.
 Any officer candidate must have previously served one term on the Board of Directors.
 Members-at-large shall be elected every three consecutive members’ business meeting by a majority vote of active members voting or via a majority of those voting by electronic vote.
+Unless under exceptional circumstances, Members-at-Large will be Active Members of at least one year’s good standing.
 No Member-at-Large to the Board of Directors shall serve in that capacity more than three (3) consecutive terms.
 The Executive Committee shall consist of the President, Immediate Past President, President-Elect and Secretary-treasurer.
 The Board of Directors shall conduct the activities of the Society and shall convene for such purpose at its discretion, except that it shall meet at the time of the members’ business/scientific meeting.
 Action by the Board arrived at by correspondence, including the electronic method of email, shall be valid as though the Board had actually assembled.
 Any vote or meeting conducted electronically must be conducted by the Board member from an email address that is consistent with the registry of Board member emails kept by the Secretary-treasurer.
 A quorum shall consist of five (5) members of the Board and action by a majority of those participating shall be binding.

 Should an officer or Member-at-Large remove him/herself or be removed for cause, the election of that officer or Member-at-Large will be rescinded and the Nominating Committee will propose a successor for that term to the Board of Directors, the exception being the office of the immediate Past President, which will remained unfilled until the next election.
 Should the President remove him/herself or be removed for cause, the President Elect will assume the office of President for the remainder of the term, and would be eligible, if he/she desired, to stand for a second full term.
 ARTICLE V MEETINGS